ltoess/gadget-factory-store/README.md

 ## Getting Started

 Clone the repository and run the `GadgetFactoryStore` class to start the 100-day simulation.
 The program outputs daily activity logs and monthly profit summaries to the console.
+NOTE: This project was created in eclipse and won't clone well to VSCode.